This is the 28th post of a 50 article series for new marketers at B2B startups.

 - Debut a new product that drives sales

-When we are creating collateral, booth design and a script for our staff to use when speaking with prospects, it’s important that the messaging is tightly aligned and all of these assets are telling the same story.
+When you are creating collateral, booth design and a script for your staff to use when speaking with prospects, it’s important that the messaging is tightly aligned in each of them so the communication is clear and unified.
 Take the time to define this on paper before investing real time and money into the trade show.

 2. Secure booth space